AHRQ-CDS/CQL-Testing-Framework/README.md

 If your CQL logic uses any other CQL libraries, those must be provided as well.
 Again, it is easiest to put them in the same `cql` folder along side your own CQL, but this is not strictly necessary.

-Each CQL file must have its corresponding ELM JSON file.
-The CQL Testing Framework currently does not support any method for translating CQL to ELM JSON.
-If you use the [CDS Authoring Tool](https://cds.ahrq.gov/authoring/), the downloaded zip package will already contain ELM JSON.
+Each CQL file must have its corresponding ELM JSON file before tests can be run.
+If you use the [CDS Authoring Tool](https://cds.ahrq.gov/authoring/), the downloaded zip package will already contain ELM JSON and so no further steps are needed in this case.
 If you only have the CQL source, you must translate it to ELM JSON using something like the [CQL-to-ELM translator](https://github.com/cqframework/clinical_quality_language/blob/master/Src/java/cql-to-elm/OVERVIEW.md).
+The CQL Testing Framework includes a copy of this translator which is exposed as an npm executable command; for more information [see below]()

 #### ./node_modules